dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 - So the West of the Andes

 and the Amazon are very distinct.

 So when you refer to the Andean region,

-is that referring to the Andes and the Amazon

-or just the Andes?

-- Just the Andes and the coast to the Pacific there.

-That's Andean civilization.

-- So did the Maya make it to the Andes, the Andean region?

-- Not that archeology can prove,

-but it's almost certain

-that they interacted with each other.

-Number one, it's just, you know, it's biased to think

-# Chapter 9

-So when you refer to the Andean region,